 9.13.
 A contract research organisation (CRO) is a person or an organisation (commercial, academic or other) contracted by the sponsor to perform one or more of the sponsor's activities.
-A sponsor may delegate any or all of these activities to a CRO, but the ultimate responsibility, e.g. for the quality and integrity of the research data, always resides with the sponsor.
+A sponsor may delegate any or all of these activities to a CRO, but the ultimate responsibility, e.g. for the quality and integrity of the research data, always resides with the sponsor (This does not prevent appropriate CROs from acting as the sponsor's legal representative - see the HRA Planning and Improving Research page.
 The CRO is responsible for implementing quality assurance and quality control in respect of the activities delegated to it.
 Any activity that is delegated to and assumed by a CRO should be specified in writing.
-Any activity not specifically delegated to and assumed by a CRO is retained by the sponsor.
+Any activity not specifically delegated to and assumed by a CRO is responsor.